Shturcite: History

-Another Shturcite medley was performed at the concerts that became 20 godini po-kusno in 1987, called "Kitka 'Shturcite'".
+Another Shturtsite medley was performed at the concerts that became 20 godini po-kusno in 1987, called "Kitka 'Shturtsite'".

-In 1997, Shturcite reformed and played a national tour.
-10 tracks from one of the concerts were released on the CD 30 godini Shturcite in 1998, alongside 6 new songs.
+In 1997, Shturtsite reformed and played a national tour.
+10 tracks from one of the concerts were released on the CD 30 godini Shturtsite in 1998, alongside six new songs.

 The band released a 4-CD retrospective of their work, Antologia, in 2004.
 The release contained selected tracks from their discography and a few compilation and unreleased tracks.
-Their first 3 singles, "Zvun", "Pesen za Shturcite" and "Ti ne razbra", as well as Konnikut and Musketarski marsh, were included in full on the discs.
+Their first 3 singles, "Zvăn", "Pesen za Shturtsite" and "Ti ne razbra", as well as Konnikăt and Musketarski marsh, were included in full on the discs.
 A concert DVD was also issued two years later, recorded at the NDK on 15 November 2004, featuring guest appearances from Safo, D-2, Doni (from Doni i Momchil) and Ahat, who also did a cover of "Na praga".

-In 2007, Shturcite recorded new material, which was released as their 9th and final album Na praga na surceto in 2008.
-Na praga na surceto was their first release of all-new material since 1987's Musketarski marsh.
+In 2007, Shturtsite recorded new material, which was released as their 9th and final album Na praga na sărtseto in 2008.
+Na praga na sărtseto was their first release of all-new material since 1987's Musketarski marsh.

-The band still played concerts, but no new material was issued after Na praga na surceto.
+The band still played concerts, but no new material was issued after Na praga na sărtseto.
 Marichkov had stated in interviews that guitarist Petar Gyuzelev's brain tumour was holding the band back.
-He had stated that if Gyuzelev dies, Shturcite would break up.
-In 2011, he had stated that Shturcite would hold a big concert with a symphony orchestra to end the band and celebrate 45 years of existence, plus record an acoustic CD containing their hits.
+He had stated that if Gyuzelev dies, Shturtsite would break up.
+In 2011, he had stated that Shturtsite would hold a big concert with a symphony orchestra to end the band and celebrate 45 years of existence, plus record an acoustic CD containing their hits.
 Neither the concert or the album happened.

 Gyuzelev died on 25 April 2013, ending the band.
 Three months before his death, he issued Izpoved, his first and only solo album.
 In an interview with 24 chasa, he stated he had plans to release three more albums "before the end of the year".
 With Gyuzelev's death, it is not known whether these albums will be released.
 Marichkov has since started a new band, Fondatsiata (The Foundation).

-On 3 June 2017, Shturcite reformed, with Marichkov's Fondatsiata bandmates Ivan Lechev (from FSB) and Slavcho Nikolov (from B.T.R.) replacing Gyuzelev on guitar, for a 50th anniversary concert at the Armeec Arena in Sofia.
+On 3 June 2017, Shturtsite reformed, with Marichkov's Fondatsiata bandmates Ivan Lechev (from FSB) and Slavcho Nikolov (from B.T.R.) replacing Gyuzelev on guitar, for a 50th anniversary concert at the Armeec Arena in Sofia.

+Marichkov died on 11 October 2024 after suffering a fall.